 Once you have warped the loom, you will have a number of warp ends hanging off the back of the loom.
 These will work their way out as you weave.

-Another option is to change stripe width all together.
+Another option is to change stripe width all together and just use even ends.
 This student’s Fiestaware inspired towels are all on the same warp, the only thing that changed is the weft color.
 Check out how the weft color shifted the appearance of the stripes in each towel.
 Nifty!

 Another student used the same colors that appear in the book for the wide stripes , but changed the accent stripe and weft color.
 Cool, huh?